Neighborhoods of Richmond, Virginia: Court End

 Court End is one of the oldest neighborhoods in Richmond, and is composed of the most important residential structures in the city.
 Court End is North of the Capitol District and west of I-95.
 Its name is derived from the Virginia Supreme Court's proximity to the Capitol Building.
 This convenient location made Court End a convenient home to many prominent citizens of Richmond, including Wickham, Valentine and Benjamin Watkings Leigh.
 Some say that this small area contains some of the city's most valuable and unusual architecture.

 Jackson Ward

 Jackson Ward is a historically black neighborhood that at one time was known as the "Harlem of the South. " A center for black commerce and entertainment, it was frequented by the likes of Duke Ellington, Ella Fitzgerald, Bill "Bojangles" Robinson, Lena Horne, Cab Calloway, Billie Holiday, Nat King Cole and James Brown.
 Jackson Ward was also home to Maggie L. Walker, the first woman to charter and serve as president of an American bank.
 The Maggie L. Walker House is now a U.S. National Historic Site.
-Jackson Ward is home to the Hippodrome Theater.
+Located in Jackson Ward and listed on the National Register of Historic Places is the Shockoe Hill Burying Ground Historic District.
+This district includes the Shockoe Hill African Burying Ground, which is likely the largest burial ground for enslaved and free people of color in the United States.
+It is one of Virginia's most endangered historic places.
+Jackson Ward is also home to the Hippodrome Theater.

 During the construction of the Eisenhower Interstate highway system in the 1950s Jackson Ward was split in two, much to the detriment of the neighborhood.
 In the early 2000s, the Greater Richmond Convention Center and Visitors Bureau was built at the eastern edge of Jackson Ward.